stbnrivas/dataModels/specs/guidelines.md

     (`Livorno` in our example) in latin script should be used.

--   There shall always be a term for the original attribute, i.e. it is not allowed to have entity representations which only contain terms associated to language variants.
+-   There shall always be a term for the original attribute, i.e. it is not allowed to have Entity representations which only contain terms associated to language variants.

--   For each language variant of an internationalized attribute, there shall be an additional entity attribute which name shall be in the form:
+-   For each language variant of an internationalized attribute, there shall be an additional Entity Attribute which name shall be in the form:

 `<AttributeName>_<LanguageTag>` where `AttributeName` is the original attribute name and `LanguageTag` shall be a language tag as mandated by